|HEAD FOOTBALL COACH

 Assoc.
 HC / DL

-- Rodney Garner is in his fourth year as Auburn’s defensive line coach
+- Rodney Garner is in his fifth year as Auburn’s defensive line coach

 - Garner played for Auburn and was named All-SEC offensive line and honorable mention All-America as a senior at Auburn in 1988, captaining the team that captured the 1988 SEC Championship.
 After his playing career at Auburn, Garner had a free agent tryout with the NFL’s Tampa Bay Buccaneers and played with the Pittsburgh Gladiators arena football team in 1989.
 He began his coaching career at Auburn in 1990.